hep-gc/dynafed_storagestats/README.md

 # ugrstoragestats.py

-Module to interact with UGR's configuration files in order to obtain storage status information from various types of endpoints.
+Module to interact with UGR's configuration files in order to obtain storage status information from various types of endpoints and upload the information to memcahe.

+While it works under Python2 it is recommended to be run with Python3.

+So far it supports has been tested with:
+AWS S3
+Ceph S3
+Minio S3
+DPM via WebDAV
+dCache via WebDAV

 ## Prerequisites:
 Python Modules: